Market Crash 2018-2019

-As of early October 2017 (S&P500 at 2550 as I write) we can look back at 2017 and see shades of 2007 in several macroeconomic as well as fundamental and technical market indicators.
+As of January 2018 (S&P500 at 2800 as I write) we can look back at 2017 and see shades of 2007 in several macroeconomic as well as fundamental and technical market indicators.
 But there is a difference (I’d hate to say “this time it’s different”, but….).
-2017 has seen six surprise Fed intrusions (grouped into four points in time) this year wherein a key Fed leader (mostly Bill Dudley, the NY Fed Prez) threatened to keep the punch bowl spiked – or at least slow the pace of taking the punch bowl away.
-Each time this happened we saw an incremental enlargement of what has become the largest property and stock market bubble in history –eclipsing the biggest previous bubbles seen in 1929, 2000, 2007.
+2017 saw six surprise Fed intrusions (grouped into four points in time) wherein a key Fed leader (mostly Bill Dudley, the NY Fed Prez) threatened to keep the punch bowl spiked – or at least slow the pace of taking the punch bowl away.
+Each time this happened we saw an incremental enlargement of what has become the largest property and stock market bubble in U.S. history –eclipsing the biggest previous bubbles seen in 1929, 2000, 2007.
 That these threats to spike the punch bowl happened against a formal/public position of tightening is quite amazing.
 Indeed 2017 saw the Fed raise the Fed funds rate and begin reducing its balance sheet – a net tightening of policy.
-We saw nothing like that from the Fed in 2007.
-On the contrary, the Fed maintained a 5.25% Fed Funds rate from July 2006 to July 2007 i.e., it did nothing.
-It would not begin taking an action until until August 2007 –and that was cutting rates not raising.
-By October 2007 the Fed had cut the rate to 4.75%, and would cut further by December to 4.25% (when the recession began –but don’t worry the BEA would not call it a recession until nearly 11 months later and global stock markets had been nearly cut in half).
-Point being: 2017 has seen repeated attempts by the Fed to keep the punch bowl spiked -if in an off balance sheet sort of way- by not using formal FOMC actions.

 All Greedometer® sequences have been stopped (at different levels of maturity) by new and increasingly desperate central bank actions -and threats of actions.
 However, when a sequence has been stopped, a new one loads with less risk-on holiday time than was seen before the launch of the latest sequence.
 This is key!
 The time between Greedometer sequences has obeyed an exponential decay function as follows (from 1999 to now).
 This clearly shows that monetary policy is reaching the end of its efficacy.